SohomGhosh10/AgreeWise/README.md

 ## Description
 The **AgreeWise** is an intelligent tool designed to analyze legal contracts and highlight potential risks.
-Using advanced Natural Language Processing (NLP), it identifies risky clauses, assigns a risk score, and provides actionable insights to help users make informed decisions.
+Using One Rule Based Strategy, it identifies risky clauses, assigns a risk score, and provides actionable insights to help users make informed decisions.
 Whether you're a business professional, legal expert, or someone who deals with contracts regularly, this tool simplifies contract review and ensures you don't miss critical details.

 ---